-Throughout the world the word Zen has mixed connotations.
-In western societies it is sometimes thought of a something that is done spontaneously and without thought.
+Throughout the world, the word Zen has mixed connotations.
+In western societies, it is sometimes thought of a something that is done spontaneously and without thought.
 Sometimes this extends to the ability to do something that is relatively complex without applying any thought to it at all.
-Phrases like “becoming one with the machine” reflect this line of thought.
+Phrases like “becoming one with the machine” reflects this line of thought.

-In the martial arts this line of thought is also relevant.
-You will ultimately become so practiced at movements that you will not give more thought to them than the thought you would use to pick up your tooth brush in the morning.
-Thought is not necessary when you know intrinsically how something is done.
+In the martial arts, this line of thought is also relevant.
+You will ultimately become so practiced at movements that you will not give more thought to them than the thought you would use to pick up your toothbrush in the morning.
+Conscious thought is unnecessary when you know intrinsically how something is done.

 But this line of thought is in truth an extremely small, if even relevant part of Zen.
 Zen is a school of Buddhism that stresses meditation, contemplation, and simplification.
 Adherents are taught to envision the world around them without adornment.
 A tree is just a tree.

 You will find some aspects of Zen in Tensoku Ryu, but we neither teach nor practice Zen Buddhism.
 You may find that we concentrate on how we breathe and that we use some meditative practices to help us understand how to achieve a clear mind.
 These are also practices within Zen, but within Tensoku Ryu these are not religious exercises.
 These are exercises to teach us how to behave or conduct ourselves in times of immediate stress.